young entrepreneurs in india

 Know Your Audience

-Customers/clients are always right, and businesses must listen to them to succeed.
-In addition, modern customers have a low attention span.
+Customers and clients are always right; businesses must listen to them to succeed.
+In addition, modern customers have a short attention span.

 Customers or Clients are highly mobile.
-Young entrepreneurs in India must understand that the current market is full of alternatives for every product category.
+Young entrepreneurs in India must understand that the current market has alternatives for every product category.
 Therefore, one should understand their audience before exposing themselves to this diverse market.

 The following tips will help Young entrepreneurs in India understand their audience better –